 The Company performs impairment testing at least annually and more frequently if events and circumstances indicate that the asset might be impaired.
 An impairment loss is recognized to the extent that the carrying amount exceeds the reporting unit's fair value.
-The goodwill impairment analysis is a two-step process: first, the reporting unit's estimated fair value is compared to its carrying value, including goodwill.
-If the Company determines that the estimated fair value of the reporting unit is less than its carrying value, the Company moves to the second step to determine the implied fair value of the reporting unit's goodwill.
-If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill.
+The Company sometimes utilizes an independent valuation specialist to assist with the determination of fair value.
+In accordance with ASU 2017-03, effective January 1, 2020, only a one-step quantitative impairment test is performed, whereby a goodwill impairment loss will be measured as the excess of a reporting unit's carrying amount over its fair value.
+If the carrying amount of the reporting unit's goodwill exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill.

 Whenever events or circumstances change, entities have the option to first make a qualitative evaluation about the likelihood of goodwill impairment.
-If impairment is deemed more likely than not, management would perform the two-step goodwill impairment test.
-Otherwise, the two-step goodwill impairment test is not required.
+If impairment is deemed more likely than not, management would perform the goodwill impairment test.
+Otherwise, the goodwill impairment test is not required.
 In assessing the qualitative factors, the Company assesses relevant events and circumstances that may impact the fair value and the carrying amount of the reporting unit.
 The identification of relevant events and circumstances and how these may impact a reporting unit's fair value or carrying amount involve significant judgments and assumptions.
-The judgment and assumptions include the identification of macroeconomic conditions, industry and market considerations, overall financial performance, Company specific events and share price trends, an assessment of whether each relevant factor will impact the impairment test positively or negatively, and the magnitude of any such impact.
+The judgment and assumptions include the identification of macroeconomic conditions, industry and market considerations, overall financial performance, Company specific events and share price trends, an assessment of whether each relevant factor will impact the impairment test positively or negatively, and the magnitude of any such impact